mobify/mobify-code-style/css/class-naming-conventions/readme.md

 // Bad!
 //
-// Note how .c-blog-post__title is nested inside it's parent class .c-blog-post {
+// Note how .c-blog-post__title is nested inside it's parent class?
+It should
+// not be nested, instead it should live at the root level of the file .c-blog-post {
     .c-blog-post__title {
     }